Thermotogae

 The Thermotogae is a class of kingdom Thermotogati and domain Bacteria.
-It's the sole class in the phylum Thermotogota.
+It is the sole class in the phylum Thermotogota.
 The class Thermotogae is composed of Gram-negative staining, anaerobic, and mostly thermophilic and hyperthermophilic bacteria.

 Characteristics

-The name of this class is derived from the existence of many of these organisms at high temperatures along with the characteristic sheath structure, or "toga", surrounding the cells of these species.
-Recently, some Thermotogae existing at moderate temperatures have also been identified.
-Although Thermotogae species exhibit Gram-negative staining, they are bounded by a single-unit lipid membrane, hence they are monoderm bacteria.
+The name of this class is derived from the thermophilic nature of many of its species, along with the characteristic sheath structure, or "toga", surrounding the cells of these species.
+In 2010, some Thermotogae who live in moderate temperatures were identified.
+Although Thermotogae species exhibit Gram-negative staining, they are bounded by a single-unit lipid membrane, and are thus monoderm bacteria.
 Because of the ability of some Thermotogae species to thrive at high temperatures, they are considered attractive targets for use in industrial processes.
 The metabolic ability of Thermotogae to utilize different complex-carbohydrates for production of hydrogen gas led to these species being cited as a possible biotechnological source for production of energy alternative to fossil fuels.